miragejs/miragejs/README.md

  - **routes**, which define the URLs your server responds to, and
  - the **store**, your server's "database"

 Let's add some data to the store.
-Create a the file `/app/pretender/data/contacts.js`, and export some data:
+The generator should have created the file `/app/pretender/data/contacts.js`, which exports some data:

 ```js
 // app/pretender/data/contacts.js